R&D Tax Credit Studies | Accelerate Tax & Business Services

 Research must fundamentally rely on principles of engineering, computer science, mathematics, or the physical or biological sciences to resolve technical uncertainty.

-Activities must intend to develop or improve function, performance, reliability, or quality of a new or improved business component—product, process, software, technique, formula, or invention.
+Activities must intend to develop or improve the function, performance, reliability, or quality of a new or improved business component — product, process, software, technique, formula, or invention.

 Research must involve a systematic process of evaluating technical alternatives through modeling, simulation, testing, or other methods to eliminate uncertainty regarding capability, methodology, or design.